Jittu77/Python_project/README.md

 # Python_project
 this is my first respository

-this repositories contains a list of problems with gradually increasing difficulty levels that can help students in learning Python programming in a systematic way.
+this repositories contains a list of problems(with solution) with gradually increasing difficulty levels that can help students in learning Python programming in a systematic way.
 The problems are chosen such that they are related to basic math so that there can be a better appreciation for the task and the solution.

 Topics
 Concept 1 : Conditionals [If-else]